natebrunelle/2910/markdown/index.md

 :   Schedule regular weekly times to participate in this class.

 This week's content is not graded.

+In recent years TAing online was quite prevalent.
+Therefore, a topic on "Online TAing" is provided for you.
+In the event you are asked to TA online, in this semester or a future semester, I hope you find this material useful.

 **More Topics Will Show Up Here As The Semester Progresses...!**